ykbryan/aws-react-amplify-workshop/setup/README.md

 9. Go back and select your instance.
 Reboot that instance to make sure the EBS changes take effect.

 ## Configure security group
 AWS Cloud9 restricts inbound access to the IP addresses it uses to connect to the instance.
-In addition, we will need to allow traffic on `3000`, both of which are used by Expo.
-The Expo server runs on port `19000` while the npm package manager is exposed on `19001`.
-Refer to the [Expo docs](https://docs.expo.io/versions/v29.0.0/guides/how-expo-works.html) to learn more.
+In addition, we will need to allow traffic on `3000`.

 1. Go back to the tab where you have the EC2 instances.